mosip/documentation/docs/Master-Data-Services-Functionality.md

 13. API should only allow creation of one record at a time and should restrict bulk creation
 14. API should audit the relevant data when the API is called successfully or when an error is encountered

-### B. Fetch Template based on a Template Type and a Language Code
+### Fetch Template based on a Template Type and a Language Code
 On receiving a request to fetch a Template with the input parameters (Template Type Code and List of Language Code), the system fetches the Template for the Template Type Code and all Language Codes received

 Refer below for the process: